Open-Cascade-SAS/OCCT/dox/technical_overview/technical_overview.md

 @tableofcontents

-@section OCCT_TOVW_SECTION_1 Product Overview

 Open CASCADE Technology is an object-oriented C++ class library designed for rapid production of sophisticated domain-specific design applications.

 A typical application developed using OCCT deals with two or three-dimensional (2D or 3D) geometric modeling in general-purpose or specialized Computer Aided Design (CAD) systems, manufacturing or analysis applications, simulation applications, or illustration tools.
-OCCT Object Libraries help you to develop your applications significantly faster.

-@image html /technical_overview/images/technical_overview_over.png
-@image latex /technical_overview/images/technical_overview_over.png

-The OCCT Library provides the following services:

-  * 2D and 3D geometric modeling toolkits which allow you to model any type of object:
-    * Creating primitives such as prism, cylinder, cone and torus
-    * Performing Boolean operations (addition, subtraction and intersection)
-    * Tweaking constructions using fillets, chamfers and drafts
-    * Modeling constructions using offsets, shelling, hollowing and sweeps
-    * Computing properties such as surface, volume, center of gravity, curvature
-    * Computing geometry using projection, interpolation, approximation
-  * Visualization services that allow you to manage object display and manipulate views, for example:
-    * 3D rotation
-    * Zoom
-    * Shading
-  * The application framework features:
-    * Association between non-geometric application data and geometry
-    * Parameterization of models
-    * Java Application Desktop (JAD), a framework for creating your Graphical User Interfaces (GUI)
-  * Data exchange providing import and export functions of OCCT models to and from standard formats such as IGES and STEP
+@figure{/technical_overview/images/technical_overview_over.png}

-OCCT Library is developed and marketed by OPEN CASCADE Company.
-The library is designed to be truly modular and extensible.
-As such, they separate C++ classes for:
+OCCT Library is designed to be truly modular and extensible.
+It provides C++ classes for:
   * Defining data structures (geometric modeling, display and graphic selection)
   * Implementing complex algorithms
   * Providing Application Programming Interfaces (APIs)

-Related classes are grouped into packages to prevent any class-name conflicts; C++ class-names are prefixed by a package name.
-For example, all classes defining 3D geometric objects belong to the Geompackage.
+The classes are grouped into packages.
+To prevent any class-name conflicts, C++ class-names are prefixed by a package name.
+For example, all classes defining 3D geometric objects belong to the *Geom* package.
-In Geom, the class implementing Bezier surfaces is called BezierSurface, and its full name is <i> Geom_BezierSurface</i>.
+In Geom, the class implementing Bezier surfaces is called *BezierSurface*, thus its full name is <i>Geom_BezierSurface</i>.

-Packages are then archived into libraries, to which you can link your application.
+Packages are then archived into toolkits (libraries), to which you can link your application.
+Finally, toolkits are grouped into seven modules.

-Finally, libraries are grouped into six modules: Foundation Classes, Modeling Data, Modeling Algorithms, Visualization, Data Exchange and Application Framework.

-In addition Draw Test Harness (Draw) provides testing tools for the Visualization, Modeling Algorithms, Application Framework and Data Exchange modules.
-These tools include a wide range of interpreted commands which allow experimenting with OCCT.
+This modular structure is illustrated in the diagram below.

+@figure{/technical_overview/images/technical_overview_schema.png}

-Refer to the Technical Overview and OCCT documentation for details about the services provided in each module.
+Refer to the Technical Overview and User's Guides for details about the services provided in each module.

+* @ref OCCT_TOVW_SECTION_2 "Foundation Classes";
+* @ref OCCT_TOVW_SECTION_3 "Modeling Data";
+* @ref OCCT_TOVW_SECTION_4 "Modeling Algorithms";
+* @ref OCCT_TOVW_SECTION_4a "Mesh";
+* @ref OCCT_TOVW_SECTION_5 "Visualization";
+* @ref OCCT_TOVW_SECTION_6 "Data Exchange";
+* @ref OCCT_TOVW_SECTION_7 "Application Framework".

+In addition, @ref OCCT_TOVW_SECTION_7a "Open CASCADE Test Harness", also called Draw, provides testing tools for other modules.

 @section OCCT_TOVW_SECTION_2 Foundation Classes

 Foundation Classes provide a variety of general-purpose services such as: